-Opinion | With omicron, let’s not fight the last war
+Opinion | Why we need a new approach for the omicron phase of the pandemic

 Sign up for The Checkup With Dr. Wen, a newsletter on how to navigate the pandemic and other public health challenges

 Beyond vaccines, the key is mass testing and good masks.
 The epidemiologist Michael Mina has long argued that the focus on PCR (polymerase chain reaction) tests — as opposed to rapid tests — has been misguided, that from a public health standpoint, what matters is not whether you have the virus but whether you are spreading it to others.
 Rapid antigen tests determine that pretty effectively.
 But compared with Europe, tests in the United States cost more and are not as easily accessible.
-Similarly, we should make masks that are cheap, high quality and widely available.
+Similarly, we should make masks that are cheap, high-quality and widely available.

-Germany’s leading virologist said that omicron could become the first “post-pandemic” coronavirus variant, which would likely make this disease an endemic one, not so lethal, and one that we will live with such as the flu.
+Germany’s leading virologist said omicron could become the first “post-pandemic” coronavirus variant, which would likely make this disease an endemic one, not so lethal, and one that we will live with like the flu.
 We can’t be sure of this because with so many unvaccinated people — about 26 percent of Americans still have not received one dose — the virus still has plenty of space to replicate and thus mutate.
 But it does appear that at least for now, for the vaccinated majority, the post-pandemic future has arrived — if we are willing to accept it.